OrthoFinder/RECUR/README.md

 - Running RECUR with parallel processing

-To speed up the alysis, RECUR has introduced both multiprocessing and multithreading in the package.
+To speed up the analysis, RECUR has introduced both multiprocessing and multithreading in the package.
 By default, the number of threads will be automatically calculated based the configuration of your machine.
 Alternatively, they can be user specified using the following three options.

 - `-rt`: Number of threads run on the IQ-TREE2 commands
 - `-nt`: Number of threads for IQ-TREE2 to run in parallel